Chrysoblephus cristiceps: Description

-Chrysoblephus cristiceps gas a deep, compressed body which has a depth which fits into its standard length between 2 and 2.3 times.
-The dorsal fin is supported by 12 spines and q10 soft rays while the anal fin is supported by 3 spines and 8 soft rays.
+Chrysoblephus cristiceps has a deep, compressed body which has a depth which fits into its standard length between 2 and 2.3 times.
+The dorsal fin is supported by 12 spines and 10 soft rays while the anal fin is supported by 3 spines and 8 soft rays.
 The dorsal profile of the head is concave between the snout and the forehead and is gently humped to the origin of the dorsal fin.
 The head and body are red, paler on the lower body.
 The fins are red and the gill cover is orange with an indistinct blue bar under the eye.
-There is an obvious black spot at the base of the rear of the dorsal fin and a dark spot at the base of the pectoral fin.
+There is an obvious black spot at the base of the dorsal fin and a dark spot at the base of the pectoral fin.
 The juveniles are pink with a red horizontal band along the mid flank and two blotches below the dorsal fin.
 The daggerhead seabream has a maximum published total length of 75 cm, although 40 cm is more typical.